A boss once gave me some advice that has stuck with me for many years:

 When my “big unveiling” came up, it turned out what I actually did was cut out a lot of important people from the development process.
 People who could have spotted mistakes I missed and could have helped me improve the results.
 Instead of being wow’d, they felt like I kept them in the dark and ended up looking inconsiderate.

-The same advice applies when communicating with your community.
+The same advice applies when communicating changes to your community.

 If you’re making a big change to your product or service, it can be hard to tell your community, especially if you think they might not be too thrilled with the change.
 It’s much easier to just announce it and hope for the best.

-Unfortunately, that’s a sure way to piss your community off.
-Massive communities have been crushed by failure to properly communicate.
+Unfortunately, that’s a sure way to upset your community.
+Massive communities have been crushed by failure to properly communicate changes.
 Digg is one of the more famous examples, losing a huge portion of their community after launching a redesign that took away the influence of their power users, marking the downfall of what was once one of the most trafficked communities on the web.

 So how do you avoid having a disaster of your own?
-Here are some basic tips for communicating big changes or bad news to your community.
+Here are some basic tips for communicating changes or news to your community.

 1. Involve your community in the decision process